Aliases for UBQLN2 Gene

 GeneCards Summary for UBQLN2 Gene

 UBQLN2 (Ubiquilin 2) is a Protein Coding gene.
-Diseases associated with UBQLN2 include ubqln2-related amyotrophic lateral sclerosis/frontotemporal dementia and amyotrophic lateral sclerosis type 15.
-Among its related pathways are Neuroscience and Protein processing in endoplasmic reticulum.
+Diseases associated with UBQLN2 include amyotrophic lateral sclerosis 15, with or without frontotemporal dementia and ubqln2-related amyotrophic lateral sclerosis/frontotemporal dementia.
+Among its related pathways are Protein processing in endoplasmic reticulum.
 GO annotations related to this gene include binding and damaged DNA binding.
 An important paralog of this gene is UBQLN3.

 UniProtKB/Swiss-Prot for UBQLN2 Gene